Zahorack/Shared-projects/GoldFish/README.md

 individual to detect a relevant signal against background noise.

-demonstrated that cyprinids can fully utilize their excellent hearing sensitivity in ëquietí fresh water such as backwaters of rivers and lakes, but that their hearing is highly masked in certain habitats such as running waters.
+demonstrated that cyprinids can fully utilize their excellent hearing sensitivity in ‚Äòquiet‚Äô fresh water such as backwaters of rivers and lakes, but that their hearing is highly masked in certain habitats such as running waters.

 No significant reaction to the playback of feeding sounds was observed, although